Martin Andresen: Vålerenga

 Andresen was announced as the new manager of Vålerenga on 6 November 2007 while still under contract with Brann for the remainder of the year.
 Brann terminated their working relationship with Andresen the day after.
 He signed a three-year-long contract with Vålerenga as player and manager.
 Andresen became the first player/head coach in Norway's top division (Tippeligaen) since Kjetil Rekdal (also with Vålerenga) in 2002.

 He retired as a player before the 2010 season, but continued to play several matches for the reserve team in the Norwegian Second Division.
 In 2011, he played for Follo FK who were in the same division, making eight appearances for the club.

 On 15 October 2012, Andresen was dismissed as manager for Vålerenga.

 Second return to Stabæk

 Andresen came out of retirement and joined Stabæk, who had been relegated from Tippeligaen, ahead of the 2013 season.

 Sandefjord

 Andresen came out for retirement for a second time on 18 August 2015, and joined Sandefjord Fotball for the remainder of the 2015 Tippeligaen season.

-International career
+International football career

 Andresen made his debut for Norway national team in a 15 August 2001 friendly match against Turkey and earned a total of 43 caps, scoring three goals.